AndrewNoNumbers/Old-Github-Site/_harpapp/public/a/one-line-book-reviews.md

 Convoluted advice on information architecture.

 ###The Design of Everyday Things by Don Norman
-Either you've already read it or you've been meaning to read it.
+Either you've read it or you've been meaning to read it.

 ###The HTML Pocket Guide by Bruce Hyslop
-Very useful alternative to reading the dry HTML5 spec, with detailed discussions of semantics and how things came to be.
+Useful alternative to reading the HTML5 spec, with detailed discussion of semantics and how things came to be.

 ###Don't Make Me Think by Steve Krug
-Fun introduction to thinking about usability.
+A light introduction to thinking about usability.